 How to Read Your Financial Aid Award Letter

 Reading – and understanding – your financial aid award letter is a key part of assessing the cost of your college education.
-Unfortunately, there’s no standard format and with lots of jargon award letters can be difficult to understand.
+Unfortunately, there’s no standard format and with lots of jargon, financial aid award letters can be difficult to understand.
 Add to that offers from multiple schools and it can get confusing quickly.

 To simplify the process, let’s take a look at how to read your financial aid award letter to better understand your financial aid package.